-So he proposed a “proper fence made with sturdy buy modafinil singapore” along the trail or relocation of the coyotes.
+So he proposed a “proper fence made with sturdy buy modafinil nz” along the trail or relocation of the coyotes.
 His was the only comment to which City Manager Ken Striplin responded.
 Striplin said that he was sorry to hear about family pets being “accosted” by the predators, but he added that coyotes can get over even a six-foot fence and are to be an expected part of life (and death) in the SCV.
 Though he added that staff would look at whether fences in the area were inadequate.

 In the past several recaps, I know I’ve just breezed past councilmember updates because I find them the most exhausting and tedious portions of the meeting.
 Tonight was a typical reflection of what you’re missing.
 Councilmember Laurene Weste: Hearing on St. Francis Dam Memorial Monument.
 Free movie series at Hart Park.
 Councilmember Marsha McLean: Description of a half-dozen transportation meetings and issues.
 Mayor Pro Tem Dante Acosta: Duane Harte park dedication.
 Community gardens.
 Santa Clarita’s swimming facilities for summer.
 Councilmember TimBen Boydston: Resolution to coordinate homeless initiatives with LA County (doesn’t get support to agendize discussion of this).
 Mayor Bob Kellar: Military banner program.
 Deceased SCV resident John Nuzzi.
 As always, it was a mix of remembering the dead and promoting activities for the living.

 The 15-Year Clause

 The consent calendar had been scrutinized by Al Ferdman and Cam Noltemeyer prior to the meeting, and both had questions about a couple of the items each.
 Ferdman expressed concerns about how a new roof for the special districts administration facility was being funded.
-He said that the costs for hiring a contractor similar to buy modafinil paypal as well as material costs must be divided among those who will benefit.
+He said that the costs for hiring a contractor similar to buy modafinil with bitcoin as well as material costs must be divided among those who will benefit.
 He brought up more Proposition 218 concerns on another district-related item.
 Ferdman asked about whether some districts in the red were being funded by those in the black, which would be improper.